randruc/Lazuli/doc/MemoryLayout.md

 ### ROM:

-The ROM contains 2 sections: .text and .data.
+The following sections are loaded in ROM: __.text__, __.progmem__, __.data__ and __.rodata__.
-The .text section contains the interrupt vectors table and the machine instructions of the user tasks and the kernel.
+The __.text__ section contains all the executable code, i.e. the interrupt vectors table and the machine instructions of the user tasks and the kernel.
 On the AVR architecture the interrupt vectors table must be located at address 0x0.
+The __.progmem__ section contains all constants that are stored in ROM.
+These constants can be any type of data (strings, structs, ...).
+In C code, a constant is marked to be stored in ROM using the `progmem` macro.
+When a constant is needed during execution, it is loaded in RAM at runtime using special AVR `lpm` instruction.
-The .data section contains all global variables that are initialized in C.
+The __.data__ section contains all global variables that are initialized in C.
-This .data section doesn't contains machine code but program data so it needs to be loaded in RAM at startup (see Startup.md).
+The .data section doesn't contains machine code but program data so it needs to be loaded in RAM at startup (see Startup.md).
+The __.rodata__ section contains all global variables that are initialized in C and marked as readonly using the keyword `const`.
+The .rodata section doesn't contains machine code but program data so it needs to be loaded in RAM at startup (see Startup.md).

 This graph shows how these sections are loaded into ROM: